Tips and Common Questions

 No restart needed:

-• You edited board artifacts (agents see current state)
+• You edited plan items (agents see current state)

 • You changed channel settings